we speak your language!”

 Topical Remedies for Puffy Eyes

-Ingredients: Formulations with peptides, antioxidants, quercetin, retinol, cucumber extract, hyaluronic acid, white tea, yeast, caffeine, alpha lipoic acid, DMAE, vitamin C can hydrate and calm puffy eyes, especially if refrigerated.
+Ingredients: Formulations with peptides, antioxidants, quercetin, retinol, cucumber extract, hyaluronic acid, white tea, yeast, caffeine, alpha lipoic acid, and DMAE can hydrate and calm puffy eyes, especially if refrigerated.

 Preparation H contains a vascular constrictor designed to shrink hemorrhoids, so it’s widely believed this principle should apply for puffy eyes.
-That said, the manufacturer warns against applying it in the orbital eye area.
+That said, the manufacturer warns against applying it in the orbital eye area, so don’t.

-Facial microcurrent treatments can help tighten puffy eye skin, but results are temporary unless performed often.
+Facial microcurrent treatments is said to help tighten puffy eye skin, but results are very temporary unless performed often.
 Other remedies include massage, cold wet tea bags, chilled cucumber slices, raw grated potatoes, egg white masques, coffee grounds, cold spoons, frozen peas, and iced milk compresses.

 For Dark Circles, click here